 We spent four nights staying at The Club and using it as a base to explore Singapore, because of the great location.

 And an added bonus, The Club even provides a ‘handy phone’ with free international calls to designated countries like Australia.
-No need to look like a lost tourist as it is great to use instead of carrying a paper map when you can use online maps – instead carrying this phone with us as we went out exploring the many facets of Singapore.
+No need to look like a lost tourist as it is great to use, instead of carrying a paper map when you can use online maps.
+So we carried this phone with us as we went out exploring the many facets of Singapore.

 Details for The Club